How to put together the perfect farmers market basket without meal planning

 An adventurous pick

-Finally, choose one adventurous ingredient that you have not cooked with before but have been meaning to try.
+Finally, if you have a little extra time to cook this week, choose one adventurous ingredient that you have not used before but have been meaning to try.

-The key is to keep it to one or two new items so you do not end up with veggie overwhelm if the week ends up being busier than expected.
+The key is to keep it to pace yourself.
 It is not always easy to find a new way to use tomatillos, garlic scapes, and shishito peppers all in the same week.